Restream/reindexer/readme.md

 UPDATE NS SET field = null where id > 100
 ```

-In case of non-indexed fields, setting it's value to a value of a different type will replace it completely; in case of indexed fields, it is only possible to convert it from adjacent type (integral types and bool), numeric strings (like "123456") to integral types and back.
+In case of non-indexed fields, setting its value to a value of a different type will replace it completely; in case of indexed fields, it is only possible to convert it from adjacent type (integral types and bool), numeric strings (like "123456") to integral types and back.
 Setting indexed field to null resets it to a default value.

 It is possible to add new fields to existing items